 Peter Jackson’s The Lord of the Rings didn’t just adapt Tolkien’s legendary books — it redefined epic filmmaking.
 Shot against New Zealand’s stunning landscapes, the trilogy combined groundbreaking effects, an unforgettable Howard Shore score, and a powerhouse ensemble (Elijah Wood, Ian McKellen, Viggo Mortensen, Cate Blanchett, and more).
 Together, the films earned 17 Oscars, with The Return of the King sweeping all 11 of its nominations, including Best Picture.
 Follow it up with The Hobbit prequels for more Middle-earth magic (and a few extra dragons).

-Head to Hollywood Favourites to watch these movie collections and more.
+Head to Hollywood Favourites and Movie Collections to watch these box sets and more.

 Text: Jedd Jong, Georgia Ho, Daniel Peters